Following The Northern Lights

 The best places in Europe to see the Northern Lights

 Wild, dramatic and almost untouched.
 You can’t get much further north than Svalbard.
-The Aurora season is between November and February, but even If you don’t get to see the lights, Svalbard is full of amazing arctic adventures like boat trips, glacier hikes; and expeditions by snowmobile or sled ride.
+The Aurora season is between November and February, but even If you don’t get to see the lights, Svalbard is full of amazing Arctic adventures like boat trips, glacier hikes, and expeditions by snowmobile or sled ride.

 The capital of Iceland is like the little engine that could!
-This small town is familiar and friendly as it is energetic and exciting.
+This small city is familiar and friendly as it is energetic and exciting.
 There are cozy cafes, great restaurants, street art, cool musical acts, museum and vibrant nightlife.
 Reykjavík is the most accessible place to see the Northern Lights, and also a great starting point for many adventures, day trips, horseback riding, glacier climbing, river rafting, caving and whale watching.

 Rugged, mystical and untouched, where majestic castles dominate the skyline of medieval cities and unspoiled wilderness creates an almost ancient isolation; Scotland is a land of extremes, and few places can claim such a wide variety of experiences.
 The coast of Caithness in the far north of Scotland is one of the best places to see the Aurora Borealis.
+If you made it to Scotland from far away, you should consider also combining it with an Ireland road trip, which we promise will be a breathtaking vacation!

 Finland has countless Aurora sightings.
 In the tiny village of Luosto you can get an “Aurora Alarm,” which will beep once the lights appear.
 You can also check in at the unbelievably enchanting Kakslauttanen resort where you can see the lights from inside your ice igloo.